Pfizzz/readme/README.md

 ## What is OnlyBans?

-OnlyBans is a message board that allows a user to sign up, log in, and delete their posts.
+OnlyBans is a message board that allows a user to sign up, log in, create and delete their posts.
 Although every member of OnlyBans is able to view messages across the site, only a user can delete their own.
 We don't believe in censorship here, and every opinion is valid.

 ## Technologies